truenas/documentation/static/includes/TopToolbar.md

 {{< /expand >}}

 {{< expand "Log Out" "v" >}}
-**Log Out** logsthe current user out of the SCALE UI but does not power off the system.
+**Log Out** logs the current user out of the SCALE UI, but does not power off the system.
 The **Read-Only Admin** and **Sharing Admin** roles only have access to the **Log Out** option.
 {{< /expand >}}
 {{< /expand >}}